-Based on the National Survey of Drug Use and Health, Arkansas is one of top ten states with the highest number of meth arrests and meth use.
-Arkansas’s recent survey has also revealed that about 10% of state residents used illegal drugs in the past 30 days.
+The National Survey of Drug Use and Health shows Arkansas sits in the top ten states for meth arrests and meth usage.
+In Arkansas, a recent survey found about 10% of folks admitted to using illegal drugs in the last month.

 So far, more than 50 people were arrested this year in a relation to meth.
 More than 20 people were apprehended in Springdale on the charges related to the same meth crime.
 Moreover, since the beginning of the year, UAPD has already charged 3 people with a possession of illegal substance after the officers have found meth on them.